lgmoneda/lgmoneda.github.io/_posts/2017-03-15-elisp-summary.md

 ##  3. Evaluating<a name="evaluating"></a>

-From my point of view, the beauty in Elisp comes from this general list processing: everything is evaluated and the default behavior is to treat a list as a function call, unless you explicitly advise with a quote that it should be seen as "plain".
-So a list ``` (function_name arg1 arg2)``` is seen as a call to a function named as the first argument,the other elements are passed as arguments to that function.
+From my point of view, the beauty in Elisp comes from this general list processing.
+Everything is evaluated, and the default behavior is to treat a list as a function call unless you explicitly advise with a quote that it should be seen as "plain".
+Elisp interprets the list ``` (function_name arg1 arg2)``` as a call to a function named ```function_name```, while the other elements are the arguments to that function.
 You can **evaluate** symbols expressions with the bind ```C-x C-e``` with the cursor at the end of the s-exp.

-The evaluation itself happens too in a very general form and only differs for the _special forms_, like **defun** and others that will be seen below.
+The evaluation itself happens too in a general form and only differs for the _special forms_, like **defun** and others we will present.
 ```
 ("John" "Ringo" "Paul" "George")
 => Invalid function "John"